-- If employment is terminated, all coverage except Optional Critical Illness (see note on next page) ends on the date of termination, unless a severance policy states otherwise.
-With the exception of Voluntary AD&D, premiums paid in advance will be refunded if they have been deducted in the month employment is terminated. - Judges who have been terminated and subsequently re-hired within six (6) months of termination and meet the eligibility requirements may immediately have their coverage reinstated upon return to work.
-The same principles would apply for premium deductions as the examples in the table above.
+If employment is terminated, all coverage except Optional Critical Illness (see note on page 11) ends on the date of termination, unless a severance policy states otherwise.
+With the exception of Voluntary AD&D, premiums paid in advance for the following month will be refunded if they have been deducted in the month employment is terminated.
+There will be no prorated premium amount refunded for the current month.
+Upon termination, the judge and their dependants have options as described in the Conversion and Transfer section of this booklet.